marisolpalmero/entitlement-inventory/draft-mcd-ivy-entitlement-inventory.md

 * What entitlements are administered/owned by the organization?
 * How are entitlements restricted to some assets and holders?
-* What entitlements are assigned or installed on each asset(s)?
+* What entitlements are assigned or granted on each asset(s)?
 * What constraints do the current entitlements impose on the assets' functionality?
 * Does the entitlement impose any kind of global restrictions?
 What are they?
 * What are the restrictions that each asset due to the entitlements it holds?